Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

 How to get to Andorra

-The nearest international airports are Barcelona and Girona (both in Catalonia) and Toulouse (in France).
+The nearest international airports to Andorra are located in Barcelona and Girona , both in Catalonia, Spain, and Toulouse, in France.

 If you arrive in Barcelona, the most convenient option is to take the bus.
 Two bus companies, Directbus and Andbus, go straight from the airport to Andorra (both have similar prices).
 These buses also make a stop in Sants station (Directbus) or Diagonal (Andbus), so they’re also a good option if you’re visiting Barcelona for some days and then want to go to Andorra.
 The buses run between 6 and 8 times a day, and the trip takes around 3 hours.